Year 6

 6MH - Miss M Hall

-Teaching Assisant - Mr C Morgan
+Teaching Assistant - Mr C Morgan

 Throughout the year, we will be learning about a variety of subjects, working on collaborative projects and developing important skills such as critical thinking, communication and creativity.
-We believe that you are all unique and our key principles of respect, reflection, resilience and responsibility will ensure that you thrive and reach your full potential, both in our school and beyond.
+We believe that you are all unique and our key school values of respect, reflection, resilience and responsibility will ensure that you thrive and reach your full potential, both in our school and beyond.

 Parents - we are committed to keeping you informed about your child's progress and we are always available to discuss any questions or concerns, on the playground, before or after school.
 Equally, you can email us on the Year 6 email and we will get back to you as soon as possible.